 U.S. federal and state employment laws generally prohibit discrimination, harassment, and retaliation based on protected classes, characteristics, and conduct.
 Most federal employment laws cover employers with 15 or more employees.
 Federal laws prohibit discrimination based on race, color, national origin, religion, sex, disability, familial status, genetic information, citizenship, pregnancy, veteran or military status, and age (federal law protects employees who are over age 40, Oregon and the District of Columbia protect employees 18 and older, and Michigan and New Jersey protect employees of all ages).
-Federal law does not include sexual orientation as a protected class; however, at the time of publication, 24 states protect sexual orientation and/or gender identity/expression.
+Federal law protects LGBT (lesbian, gay, bisexual, and transgendered) employees.
+In addition, at the time of publication, more than 32 states and the District of Columbia protect sexual orientation and/or gender identity/expression.